 Maryland Center for Developmental Disabilities at Kennedy Krieger Institute is authorized by the Board of Social Work Examiners in Maryland to sponsor social work continuing education programs and maintains full responsibility for this program.
 This training qualifies for Category I continuing education units.
 Kennedy Krieger Institute is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Kennedy Krieger Institute maintains responsibility for this program and its content.
-3.0 to 6.0 Continuing Education Credits (Category 1) will be granted to social workers and licensed psychologists.
+3.0 Continuing Education Credits (Category 1) will be granted to social workers and licensed psychologists.
 A Certificate of Attendance will be made available for all other disciplines.
 Courses 002 and 003 reflect program content and are intended to meet the

 Maryland license requirement to enhance competence in the provision of psychological services to culturally diverse populations.
 No conflicts have been identified (this includes commercial support and research grants/funding).
-The registration fees include: \$55 for half-day and \$105 for full-day workshop registrations for professionals, \$15 for half-day and \$25 for full-day workshop registrations for parents/caregivers/individuals with disabilities, and \$10 for students/trainees workshop registrations.
+The registration fees include: \$55 for half-day workshop registrations for professionals, \$15 for half-day workshop registrations for parents/caregivers/individuals with disabilities, and \$10 for students/trainees workshop registrations.